jbunke/jbunke.github.io/_projects/tdsm.md

 ![Making myself](https://raw.githubusercontent.com/jbunke/tdsm-art/refs/heads/master/_tdsm/assets/runthrough.gif)

-*Top Down Sprite Maker* is a flexible and powerful pixel art character creation tool.
+*Top Down Sprite Maker (TDSM)* is a flexible and powerful pixel art character creation tool.

 I took a logic-first approach with the code, which resulted in a highly flexible, modular design that can easily be adapted to any style of pixel art sprites with any complexity of composition rules.